mistweaverco/tafuta.nvim/README.md

 ## Usage

+You can either search for *any text* or search for the word under the cursor.

+### Search for text

 Search for text in your project via the command:

-### Search for text

 ```
 :Tf <search-term>